SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Connector Assembly Task

 \subsection{Robot and Controller}

-Experiments are conducted on the UR3e depicted in Fig. \ref{fig:setup}, which is equipped with an integrated six-axis force/torque sensor at the wrist, an ego-centric Intel RealSense D405 RGB-D camera, and custom 3D-printed gripper fingers.
+Experiments are conducted on the UR3e depicted in Fig.~\ref{fig:setup}, which is equipped with an integrated six-axis force/torque sensor at the wrist, an ego-centric Intel RealSense D405 RGB-D camera, and custom 3D-printed gripper fingers.
 The control hierarchy consists of three layers.
-At the top, desired force or velocity setpoints in task-frame axes are updated at 10~Hz.
+At the top, desired force or velocity setpoints in task frame axes are updated at 10~Hz.
 These targets are processed by a mid-level Cartesian impedance loop running at 500~Hz, which translates them into wrench commands for the robot’s proprietary force controller.
-This formulation enables to apply adaptive per-axis force limits directly to the commanded wrench before it reaches the hardware.
-In free space, the maximum limits are set to \SI{7}{\newton} for translation and \SI{2}{\newton\meter} for rotation, while under contact the adaptive scaling shrinks to two \SI{2}{\newton} and \SI{0.4}{\newton\meter}, respectively, ensuring safety during exploration.
+This formulation enables us to apply per-axis force limits directly to the commanded wrench before it reaches the hardware.
+In free space, the maximum limits are set to \SI{30}{\newton} for translation and \SI{10}{\newton\meter} for rotation, while under contact the adaptive scaling settles at \SI{5}{\newton} and \SI{0.5}{\newton\meter}, respectively, ensuring safety during exploration.